 A miserable winter holiday sent me on a journey of self-discovery.
-Snowed in the house, Tyoma, E and I chafed against each other.
+Snowed in the house, Liev, E, and I chafed against each other.
 We three were sick, bored and joyless.
-Happy Frickin’ Holidays.
-Complaining about spending time with your loved ones is awful, but this was a drudgery so deep that I became convinced something terrible was wrong with our entire family.
+Happy Freakin’ Holidays.
+Complaining about spending time with your loved ones is awful, but this was a drudgery so deep I became convinced something terrible was wrong with our entire family.

 What to do?

 February vacation week came quickly.
-Nine days of Tyoma at home all day with no daycare loomed.
+Nine days of Liev at home all day with no daycare loomed.
 Without a clear plan, I fretted over the break for weeks.
-Ultimately, Tyoma can’t change, but maybe I could change.
+Ultimately, Liev can’t change, but maybe I could change.
 We could have fun like we used to.

 Thus, I planned a massive documentation frenzy.
-Every detail would be recorded.
-A specialist outside the school system had to exist.
-With facts and figures, I could present them to said professional and say, “look at this.”
+A specialist outside the school system had to exist and with facts and figures, I could present them to said professional and say, “look at this.”
 The specialist, awed by my spectacular effort, clarity, and organization, would cry, “Aha!” and delineate an effective coping plan without speech or play therapists.
 Problem solved.
 Happiness achieved.

-Tyoma’s history since his autism diagnosis required assembly.
+Liev’s history since his autism diagnosis required assembly.
 I had information—masses of papers, documents, and handwritten notebooks.
-Although I kept most of the paperwork together, it was only sporadically organized.
+Although I kept most of the paperwork together, it was muddled.
 A few hours of work and my collection took shape nicely.
 It felt so satisfying to punch holes, label, and bind.
 I love rows of nicely organized notebooks!
 Life was already looking up!

 My next step brought me back to LiveJournal.
 Here, I’d publish my accumulated data.
-Maybe I could help somebody feeling lost.
+It might help somebody feeling lost.
 The act of typing helps me assimilate information.
 I could have new insight and not even need a specialist!
 Woo!
 More optimism!

-February break came and went.
-I kept detailed notes.
+February break came and went while I kept detailed notes.
 Two things came out of this.
-First, being with T was entertaining when I had something to do as he took “organization” breaks (he likes me to sit with him and talk to himself).
-Part of the problem is my own boredom!
-Second, without hubby around, both Tyoma and I were less distracted and the days floated by.
-I continued my blogging project with zest, and even switched to a more modern platform, despite needing to paste it in entry by entry.
+First, being with Liev was entertaining when I had something to do as he took “organization” breaks (he likes me to sit with him and talk to himself).
+Part of the problem is my boredom!
+Second, without hubby around, both Liev and I were less distracted, and the days floated by.
+I continued my blogging project with zest and even switched to a more modern platform, despite needing to paste it in entry by entry.

 Cartesian doubt fell upon me.
-Does anyone really understand autism?
-The metaphor of autism as a puzzle seems apt, yet the puzzle is not a person who has autism.
+Does anyone understand autism?
+The metaphor of autism as a puzzle seems apt, yet the puzzle is not a person with autism.
 The puzzle is sorting out the theories, information, and treatments touted by those who build careers around autistics.
 I must become my own specialist.
-Self-reflection just might become important again.
-Optimism squared.
+Could self-reflection be the path that guides me?
+Optimism squared!